 Coached by former Buffalo Bills and WFL player/coach Kay Stephenson, the Surge ran a variant of the West Coast offense.
-Jim Haslett would coach the defensive line, linebackers and special teams.
+Future head coach Jim Haslett would take charge of the defensive line, linebackers, and special teams.

 The Surge played their opener on USA Network against the Raleigh-Durham Skyhawks and beat them 9-3.
 An initial crowd of over 15,000 showed up to watch the team notch its first victory in Sacramento.
 Throughout the season the team steadily improved its attendance figures and in their finale of 1991 against the Monarchs, over 21,000 fans showed up.

 They’d also prove to be the Frankfurt Galaxy‘s Achilles heel, with the Surge sweeping two wins out from under Frankfurt, and preventing them from making the playoffs.
 That would be it for the Surge their initial season out of the gate, as they suffered some pretty bad breaks, losing two games in a row in overtime, and 4 other contests by 8 points or less.
 Sacramento in the end finished a disappointing 3-7.